-Sayers gets another ovation as Bears kick off celebration
+Gale Sayers gets ovation at Bears’ 100th anniversary event

 Sayers’ situation makes this weekend, in some ways, a bittersweet celebration.

 The “Kansas Comet” was a two-time All-American for the Jayhawks and dazzled with the Bears in a career that lasted just seven seasons because of knee injuries.
-He was a five-time All-Pro who remains the youngest player to be inducted into the Hall of Fame, enshrined at age 34 in 1977.
+He was a five-time All-Pro who remains the youngest player to be inducted into the Hall of Fame, enshrined at 34 in 1977.

 He was Rookie of the Year in 1965 after being drafted one spot behind Butkus with the No. 4 overall pick.
 He scored six touchdowns in a win over San Francisco at muddy Wrigley Field that season and made four Pro Bowls before hanging it up in 1971.